neondatabase/website/content/docs/introduction/point-in-time-restore.md

 ## History retention

 The history retention period is 7 days, by default, but is configurable.
-The supported range is 0 to 7 days for [Free Tier](/docs/introduction/free-tier) users, and 0 to 30 days for [Pro plan](/docs/introduction/pro-plan) users.
+The supported range is 0 to 7 days for [Neon Free Tier](/docs/introduction/free-tier) users, and 0 to 30 days for [Neon Pro Plan](/docs/introduction/pro-plan) users.

 You can configure the **History retention** setting in the Neon Console, under **Settings** > **Storage**.
 For further instructions, see [Configure history retention](/docs/manage/projects#configure-history-retention).
 ![History retention configuration](/docs/relnotes/history_retention.png)